 The largest pole margin at this track is 0.757 seconds, when Nico Rosberg dominated the qualifying session in 2016.
 Meanwhile, the smallest pole margin in Baku is 0.179 seconds, which is the gap that Sebastian Vettel took pole by in 2018.

-Pole position has never been decided by less than a tenth at this track.
+Pole position has never been decided by less than a tenth of a second at this track.

-From the three races here, the average pole margin at the Baku City Circuit is 0.425 seconds.
+From the five races here, the average pole margin at the Baku City Circuit is 0.387 seconds.

 SATURDAY TO SUNDAY

 Until 2019, every race here had seen more than ten drivers finish on the lead lap.
-The least number of competitors to finish on the same lap as the winner is nine, from 2019, while the most is thirteen, which happened in 2018.
+The least number of competitors to finish on the same lap as the winner is nine, from 2019, while the most is sixteen, which happened in 2021.

-The Safety Car has appeared in two of the four races at this track, and 25 laps have been completed behind it.
+The Safety Car has appeared in three of the five races at this track.
 The most number of Safety Car periods in a single race here is four, which happened in 2017.
-The 2019 race saw a single Virtual Safety Car stint.
+The 2018 and 2021 races each had two Safety Car periods, while the 2019 race saw a single Virtual Safety Car stint.

 There has never been a rain-affected race in Azerbaijan.

-The longest and shortest races here are separated by a difference of just over 32 minutes.
-The shortest race was the 2019 event, which Lewis Hamilton won in a time of 1:31:52.942, while the longest race was the 2017 Azerbaijan Grand Prix, which Daniel Ricciardo won after 2:03:55.573 of racing.
+The longest and shortest races here are separated by a difference of just over 42 minutes.
+The shortest race was the 2019 event, which Lewis Hamilton won in a time of 1:31:52.942, while the longest race was the 2021 Azerbaijan Grand Prix, which Sergio Perez won after 2:13:36.410 of racing.

-Four different drivers have taken the fastest lap of the race here – Nico Rosberg in 2016, Sebastian Vettel in 2017, Valtteri Bottas in 2018 and Charles Leclerc in 2019.
+Five different drivers have taken the fastest lap of the race here – Nico Rosberg in 2016, Sebastian Vettel in 2017, Valtteri Bottas in 2018, Charles Leclerc in 2019 and Max Verstappen in 2021.

-The most number of drivers to reach the end of a race here is eighteen, which happened in 2016, while the least is thirteen, which happened in both 2017 and 2018.
+The highest number of drivers to reach the end of a race here is eighteen, which happened in 2016, while the least is thirteen, which happened in both 2017 and 2018.

 On average, fifteen drivers reach the chequered flag at this track.

-There has been one red-flagged race at the Baku City Circuit – the 2017 event was halted due to debris on the track.
+There have been two red-flagged races at Baku City Circuit.
+The 2017 event was halted due to debris on the track, while a crash for Max Verstappen brought out the red flags in 2021.

 There has never been a champion crowned at this track.
 The winner of this race has gone on to win the title in the same season twice in the four races held so far at the circuit.